Torrance-South Bay YMCA

 Anderson Munger Family YMCA

 Interested in volunteering and using your talents to encourage, guide and train young athletes at the Y?
-Our Jr. Clippers Youth Basketball & Soccer program is offered in partnership with the Clippers, and we rely on volunteers to support our leagues.
+Our Jr. Clippers Youth Basketball, Ball Hockey & Soccer program is offered in partnership with the Clippers, and we rely on volunteers to support our leagues.
 Our volunteers are vital in helping us teach strong Y values through sports.
 Through positive coaching, our Basketball & Soccer Leagues teache young athletes the fundamentals of the game while building their confidence, getting them active, and helping them learn valuable lessons in teamwork, sportsmanship and leadership.
 Our Jr. Clippers Basketball & Soccer league will run in 2025 and is open to both boys and girls.
 We make sure each child participates, regardless of skill level.
 Volunteering requires a 6-8 week commitment for each season.
 Must be 18 years of age to volunteer as a coach or assistant coach.

 How you can help: